 - Lower Cholesterol: After a research, it has been found that ginger can lead to major reductions in LDL Cholesterol and blood triglyceride levels, and prevents blood clotting.

-Apart from these, ginger helps eliminate congestion, hot flashes in women during menopause, and cleanses and stimulates blood.
-Gingers also benefit with respiratory problems and reliefs asthma symptoms.
+Apart from these, ginger helps to eliminate congestion, hot flashes in women during menopause, and cleanses and stimulates blood.
+It is also beneficial in respiratory problems and reliefs asthma symptoms.

 Ways to add ginger to your daily diet:

-- Make a lemon ginger herbal tea to soothe your sore throat.
+- Make a lemon herbal tea to soothe your sore throat.